Due to inclement weather, Doane University's Grand Island, Lincoln, and Omaha offices are closed on Tuesday, January 22.

 Section I. The Food Service Committee shall work with the students and the Food Service provider serving as a liaison, working to improve the quality of food service, and serve as an outlet for student comments and concerns.

 Section II.
-The Student Rights Committee shall be to serve as an advisory committee to the Student Congress, to serve as a resource for students seeking knowledge of Doane College policy, to serve as peer appeals advisors, to actively pursue input from the student body, and to give input to the Doane College administration on behalf of the student body on matters of institutional policy.
+The Student Rights Committee shall be to serve as an advisory committee to the Student Congress, to serve as a resource for students seeking knowledge of Doane University policy, to serve as peer appeals advisors, to actively pursue input from the student body, and to give input to the Doane University administration on behalf of the student body on matters of institutional policy.

-Section III.
+Section IV.
 The Student Congress shall have the right to form a new standing committee when the congress deems it necessary.